sarahborr/Project-3/README.md

 ## Color Relationships
 ![Color wheel](link)
 ### Primary Colors
 Red, Yellow, and Blue make up the primary colors.
-These are colors that can not be mixed and tend to command the most attention (Think of road signs and logos.)
+These are colors that can not be mixed and tend to command the most attention (Think of most road signs and logos.)
 ### Secondary Colors
 These are colors that are comprised of two primary colors.
 They are orange, green, and purple.
 ### Complimentary Colors